SushanShakya/dart_exercise/homeworks/class_2_hw.md

 > Program to check if a number is a multiple of another numbers.

+> Let's say you're writing a small piece of Facebook.
+> Your task is to write a logic to check if some content should be visible
+> on a person's facebook or not.
+> It should be visible if the person is the friend of the post creator.
+> Assume you'll be given a variable saying whether the creator is a friend or not.
+> If creator is a friend print "SHOW CONTENT" otherwise print "SKIP"

+> Let's say you have to write a small piece of Youtube.
+> Your task is to write the logic to see if the video is appropriate for children.
+> If the video is flagged as above 18 then it's not appropriate so print "NOT APPROPRIATE"
+> Otherwise print "APPROPRIATE".
+> Assume that you'll be given a variable whether a video is appropriate or not.

+> You're writing a small logic to shopping cart.
+You know the remaining number of apples (Let's say 10)
+> and a person wants to buy 11 apples.
+This is not allowed.
+Write program to do the check and print
+> "Not Allowed" if a person wants to buy more apples than is available in the inventory otherwise
+> pring "Allowed"

 > You're writing a 2v2 game.
 Your task is to check whose HP is greater among the 2 players competing.
 > Assume that first player's health is 100 and second player's health is 120.
 The one with the larger health is the winner.